yvanh24/adastandards2017/README.md

 # 2017 ADA Standards of Care for Diabetes
-Wellcentive search criteria for the 2017 American Diabetes Association Standards of Care for Diabetes
+Wellcentive search criteria for the 2017 American Diabetes Association Standards of Care for Diabetes.

-## Index folder
+## "index" folder
 Contains listing of links to recommendations and table items from the 2017 American Diabetes Association Standards of Care for Diabetes in tabular format.
 Also includes list of recommendations in order of priority in tabular format.

-## Recommendation folder
+## "recommendations" folder
-Contains comprehensive listing of raw recommendations
+Contains comprehensive listing of raw recommendations from the 2016 American Diabetes Association Standards of Care for Diabetes.

-## Table folder
+## "tables" folder
-Contains comprehensive listing of raw table elements
+Contains comprehensive listing of raw table elements from the 2017 American Diabetes Association Standards of Care for Diabetes.